Leanne & Naara

 Leanne and Naara is an indie pop/singer-songwriter duo based in Metro Manila, Philippines.
 The duo consists of Leanne Mamonong and Naara Acueza.

-Although they began their musical careers while in their school, the duo began released their debut single "Again" in 2016, "New York and Back" in 2017, "Make Me Sing" and "Someday" in 2018, and "Destination" in 2019.
+Although they began their musical careers while in school, the duo began released their debut single "Again" in 2016, "New York and Back" in 2017, "Make Me Sing" and "Someday" in 2018, and "Destination" in 2019.

 The duo is currently signed to Warner Music Philippines.
 They released their debut album Daybreak in 2020 with their leading single "Keeping Me Up".

 History

 Early years

 Mamonong and Acueza met each other in 2012 when they were both college freshmen at Assumption College San Lorenzo, taking Bachelor of Performance Arts course.
 The duo started their musical career when Mamonong was asked to perform at a school event, in which she felt uncomfortable to do solo but decided to tap in Acueza to accompany her.
 In the end, Acueza returned the favor to Mamonong by agreeing to perform at the next school events.

 In 2015, a few weeks before their graduation, the duo made their first gig at a local cafe in Bonifacio Global City owned by singer/artist and entrepreneur Miguel Escueta.
 They performed acoustic versions/covers of popular hits at the said place on a weekly basis.